SCUBA: Reef Conservation

 See a different side of Nicaragua

 From the black volcanic sands of the Pacific coast to the white sands of Little Corn Island, experience all that this incredible country has to offer.
-Combine GIVE’s Scuba: Reef Conservation program with GIVE’s Nicaragua Volunteer Program and save $100!
+Combine GIVE’s Scuba: Reef Conservation program with GIVE’s Nicaragua Volunteer Program!

 Occupying less than 1% of the marine environment, coral reefs are home to more than 25% of all known marine fish species.
 With more than 27% of coral reefs already destroyed, we must take action now to protect and regenerate these critically important ecosystems.